kmj217/Friend-Finder/README.md

 # FriendFinder

-This is homework 11 for the Northwestern Coding Boot Camp.

 This application is essentially a friend pairing service. [**Here**](https://boiling-spire-76629.herokuapp.com/) is the link to the app on heroku.

 ## Setup